Reecepbcups/cw20-to-native/README.md

 This tool will allow you to take a CW20 snapshot AND/OR convert a CW20 -> a chain's native denomination via an x/tokenfactory module.

+**UPDATE** There is now a tokenfactory contract to handle this automatically for you -> https://github.com/CosmosContracts/tokenfactory-contracts
+YOu can leverage this with https://juno.reece.sh as well for the Dev & User migrations.

 ## Usage

 ```bash